bayumaulanaimran/Pi-Locker/README.md

 **Pi locker :**

-" The only locscreen that is professional and opensourced, you cannot only [customize the lockscreen], but [fork the code and build your own lockscreen], because you deserve this and we support openness. "
+" The only lockscreen that is professional and opensourced, you cannot only [customize the lockscreen], but [fork the code and build your own lockscreen], because you deserve this and we support openness. "

 This customized Pi-Locker is just for experimental study in software engineering to find out how effective the use of a randomized keypad is in reducing the constant smudges on the touch screen and reducing the risk of pin leakage.